ZiyandaPetela/Cloud-Computing/README.md

 * The cloud provider is responsible for maintaining the physical infrastructure and its access to the internet.
 You’re responsible for installation and configuration, patching and updates, and security.

 * Describe Platform as a Service
+* if you want a platform, or a interface to programm or a interface to upload a program and make it run
 * Platform as a service (PaaS) is a middle ground between renting space in a datacenter (infrastructure as a service) and paying for a complete and deployed solution (software as a service).
 *  In a PaaS environment, the cloud provider maintains the physical infrastructure, physical security, and connection to the internet.
 *  They also maintain the operating systems, middleware, development tools, and business intelligence services that make up a cloud solution.